 While Australia was initially behind the plastic-free revolution, it was mid-2018 that two of the continent’s main supermarkets pledged to no longer offer plastic bags.
 To save using the paper bags, too, you’ll need to bring a tote along for the ride to pick up your groceries – it can double up as your beach bag, with space for your BPA-free water bottle, as well.

 Eco-friendly accommodation is a no-brainer.
 And there are various tiers to it, from hostels to luxurious resorts.
 For backpackers hitting the Great Ocean Road, stay at Apollo Bay Eco YHA, which is pioneering energy- and water-saving techniques to reduce its environmental impact.
-Meanwhile, on the Great Barrier Reef, Lady Elliot Island Eco Resort is setting out to achieve its goal of being 100 percent sustainable.
+Meanwhile, on the Great Barrier Reef, Orpheus Island Lodge offers a number of eco-friendly tours to guests, has its own vegetable patch, and supports projects and organisations committed to preserving and protecting the Great Barrier Reef through its Reef Keepers Fund.
 There’s also Emirates One&Only Wolgan Valley in the World Heritage-listed Greater Blue Mountains, which was the world’s first hotel to receive CarbonZero’s internationally accredited carbon-neutral certification.

-More and more companies across Australia are becoming eco-certified and offering ecotourism experiences.
-On the East Coast, you’ll find plenty of sustainable businesses operating along the Great Barrier Reef, which has been endangered for some time due to climate change.
+Companies across Australia are becoming eco-certified and offering ecotourism experiences.
+On the East Coast, you’ll find plenty of sustainable businesses operating along the Great Barrier Reef, which has been endangered for some time by climate change.
 Elsewhere, other popular ecotourism activities in Australia include the Penguin Parade on Phillip Island, the multi-award-winning Bruny Island Cruises in Tasmania and Taronga Zoo in Sydney.
 The official Ecotourism Australia website is a great resource for finding current experiences.